August 6th observes Fresh Breath Day and Wiggle Your Toes Day.

 What Events Happened On August 6 In History?

-The Department of Health in Manila, Philippines, declared a national epidemic after dengue outbreak.
+2019 The Department of Health in Manila, Philippines, declared a national epidemic after the dengue outbreak.

-World Resources Institute reported that a quarter of the world’s population are running out of water.
+2019 World Resources Institute reported that a quarter of the world’s population is running out of water.

 Seventeen countries are using up 80% of usable surface water each year.